turingschool-examples/challenges/flatten.markdown

 => [1, 2, 3, 4, 5]
 ```

 JavaScript does not have a 'flatten' method.
-In ES6,  you could use deconstructing to do something similar.
+In ES6,  you could deconstruct the array (...) and use `concat` to do something similar.

 ```js
 > [].concat.apply(...[[1,2],[3,[4,5]]])